1. Toynbee Tiles and House of Hades

 ON PLANET JUPITER

-One of the film’s key figures, Justin Duerr, had been documenting the tiles since the early days of the internet, long before the documentary came about.
-At one point, he came across what’s been dubbed “The Manifesto Tile.”
-This specific tile goes into far more detail about what appears to be a conspiracy in the media and various levels of government to silence the tiler’s message and ideas.
-Through more research, they’re able to piece together what exactly that central idea may be.
+One of the film’s key figures, Justin Duerr, had been documenting the tiles since the early days of the internet.
+At one point, he came across what’s been dubbed “the manifesto tile.”
+This specific tile goes into far more detail about an alleged conspiracy within the media and government to silence the tiler.

 “When back home Inquirer [presumed to be the Philadelphia Inquirer] got union goons from their own employees union to send down a ‘sports journalist’ who, with baseball bat bashed in lights and windows of neighborhood as men outside my house.
 They are stationed there still.
 Waiting for me.”

-It varies from person to person and maybe there’s some who can say outright they’ve never felt this way, but odds are everyone has experienced what it can be like to be misunderstood, to feel your voice isn’t heard, to feel you’re not listened to.
-Whether you believe the dead can be resurrected in the far reaches of our solar system or struggle coming to terms with your own existence, there’s a sense of humanity that comes from this particular theory about the tiles.
-Maybe the tiler felt his ideas could be a physical form of afterlife, a human created version of the “heaven” alluded to in so many religions.
-Maybe this was his way to cheat death, his way of helping humanity?
-Perhaps in his mind, this breakthrough, idealistic proposal and hope for the future has been dismissed or intentionally covered up by the powers that be for their own sinister gain?
+It varies from person to person—and maybe there’s some who can say outright they’ve never felt this way—but odds are that everyone has experienced what it’s like to be repeatedly misunderstood or that that they must go to extreme lengths to communicate.
+Whether you believe the dead can be resurrected in the far reaches of our solar system or simply struggle coming to terms with your own existence—there’s a sense of humanity that comes from this particular thought around the tiles.
+Maybe the tiler felt his ideas could lead to a physical form of afterlife—a technological version of the “heaven” alluded to in so many religions.
+Maybe this was his way to cheat death or his way of uniting humanity.
+Perhaps in his mind—this breakthrough, idealistic proposal and hope for the future has been dismissed or intentionally covered up by those with sinister gains.

 Tiles still appear in the streets these days.
-They take a unique process to create, one that can be learned from watching several online “how-to” videos.
-A combination of linoleum, asphalt sealer, and tar paper can allow the tile to be physically pressed or baked into the asphalt and become part of the surface.
-The range of newly appearing tiles has expanded beyond the original Midwest/East Coast/South America area, but many of the newer ones are clearly copycats.
-Which is probably quite alright with the original creator, he often featured side messages encouraging passersby to create their own.
-At the same time, the filmmakers feel confident that several of the ones popping up in recent years are the work of the original tiler.
+They take a unique process to create which utilizes a combination of linoleum, asphalt sealer, and tar paper.
+Once the tile is manufactured, it can be simply laid in the street where the pressures of traffic, the passage of time, and the heat of the sun will eventually adhere it into the asphalt.
+The range of newly appearing tiles has expanded beyond the original Midwest/East Coast/South America area, but many of the newer ones are clearly imitations.
+Which is probably quite alright with the original tiler since he often featured side messages encouraging viewers to create tiles of their own.
+At the same time, the filmmakers feel confident that several of the ones popping up in recent years are still the work of the original tiler.

 You won’t find any in Cincinnati though, at least not any that champion the original “Jupiter” message.
-Once sporting three, all have disappeared: two were in the path of new streetcar tracks, another at the heart of a well traveled block.
-There are other tiles though.
+Once sporting three, all have disappeared (two were in the path of new streetcar tracks, another at the heart of a well traveled block).

 July 2017 photograph of a "House of Hades" tile in downtown Cincinnati.

-“House of Hades” tiles initially began appearing in Buffalo and have since found their way to many of the same locales as the original Toynbee Tiles, often in close proximity.
+“House of Hades” tiles initially began appearing in Buffalo and have since found their way to many of the same locales as the original Toynbee tiles.
 While the medium and technique may be the same, the message differs.
 Cincinnati once had at least five tiles from House of Hades, but is now down to three as of this writing.
-Like the Toynbee ones before, these linoleum mosaics are often right out in the open, but easily overlooked.
-Here, the remaining three are all located near crosswalks with heavy pedestrian traffic.
-However, unless you're looking down, you'll likely walk right over them.
-Even if you do come across one, you'll need more time than your average traffic light cycle to read the message.
-Interestingly, all of the local HOH tiles are situated in a manner that appears inverted, requiring any passersby to read them upside down or directly face the flow of traffic.
+Like their Toynbee counterparts, these linoleum mosaics are often right out in the open, but easily overlooked.
+Here in Cincinnati, the remaining three are all located near crosswalks with heavy pedestrian traffic.

-A House of Hades tile seen in a Cincinnati crosswalk on 6th St. between Main and Walnut.
+A House of Hades tile seen in a Cincinnati crosswalk.

 No. 1